Defrosting your turkey

 If your turkey is frozen, make sure it's properly defrosted before you cook it.
 If it's still partially frozen, recommended cooking times won't be long enough to cook it thoroughly.
 This means bacteria that cause food poisoning could survive the cooking process.
 So, before you start cooking, make sure there aren't any ice crystals in the cavity.
 You could also test the thicker parts of the turkey with a fork, to tell whether the meat feels frozen.
 Some turkeys can be cooked from frozen if manufactures instructions say so.

 It's very important to work out defrosting times in advance, so you know how much time to allow – it can take at least a few days for a large turkey to thaw (see the estimated times below or use our handy guide).

-When you start defrosting, take the turkey out of its packaging.
-Put it on a large dish and cover.
+When you start defrosting, put the covered turkey in a large dish.
 The large dish is to hold the liquid that comes out as the turkey thaws.
 To speed up thawing, remove the giblets and the neck as soon as possible.

 Put the dish in the bottom shelf of the fridge where the turkey won't touch other foods.
 If it isn't possible to defrost your turkey in the fridge, you could use a cool room, or a garage.
 Do not defrost your turkey at room temperature.

 To work out the defrosting time for your turkey, check the packaging.
 If there aren't any defrosting instructions, use the following times to work out roughly how long it will take to thaw your turkey – but remember to check that it's fully thawed before cooking.